KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open
-- Opinions on including robustness checks of classical rules?
-- Look up table for `ROOT`?
+- Relation between moneyness / and classification accuracy.
+Argumentation from Savickas seems to not apply here.
+Do you know papers?
+- Is argumentation with time-to-maturity ok?
+- Bug in paper.
+Is conclusion for moneyness correct?

 ## Closed
+- Opinions on including robustness checks of classical rules? -> not necessary
+- Look up table for `ROOT`? -> received a file
 - Ask for comments on theory. -> will comment / excited to read.
 Received comments @ 23 May.
 - Discuss changes i.e., removal of TabTransformer / change of pre-training routine. -> Changes are ok.
 - Discuss questions from email. -> unsure about previous trade price.
 Didn't do data pre-processing so can't tell about order.